 You can stay for as long as you like, until all the goats are sold.
 I stayed for an hour and it was still a hive of activity despite the number of goats around the market dwindling.
 After visiting the souk and Nizwa Fort, I walked back past the market around 10.30 and the place was empty, except a couple of goats that may have been left behind or for the owner to collect later.

 If you can coincide your visit to Nizwa with a Friday morning, I highly recommend visiting the Nizwa Goat Market.
-It is a truely authentic experience that will allow you a glimpse into the life of rural Omani’s.
+It is a truly authentic experience that will allow you a glimpse into the life of rural Omani’s.

-Looking to travel around the rest of Oman?
-Check out: Top 12 Things to do in Muscat and Oman
+- Top 12 Things to do in Muscat and Oman

 Dan is an avid traveller from London.
 His first big adventure was in 2010 living in Malaysia for 3 months and becoming a divemaster.
 He has been on the road almost constantly since 2015 travelling to destinations that aren’t on the mainstream tourist trail.